oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
 -- Section 7: Row Level Security (RLS) Policies
--- This section enables RLS and creates a single, consolidated, and performant -- policy for each table to avoid performance warnings and simplify logic.
+-- This section enables RLS and creates a single, consolidated, or performant -- policy for each table to avoid performance warnings and simplify logic.
 -- ================================================================================================